Overview

 General Options

-The following options provide some general information or behaviour of the app.
+The following options provide some general information or behavior of the app.

 • name: (text) - The name of the app